Outlander author 'honoured and excited' to attend 'landmark' Glasgow event

 READ MORE: Outlander to end with series eight as focus shifts to prequel

-The Outlander novels have been scrupulously researched by their author and there is a vast range of expertise and consultation involved in the making of the series.
+Academics say the Outlander novels have been scrupulously researched by their author while there is a vast range of expertise and consultation involved in the making of the series.

 There is an equally diverse array of potential areas for future exploration that will help build Outlander Studies as an interdisciplinary field at the University of Glasgow.